Marco Casagrande: Architect and artist

 From the early stages of his career Casagrande started to mix architecture with other disciplines of art and science landing with a series of ecologically conscious architectural installations around the world.
 After being a finalist in the UK journal Architectural Reviews Emerging Architecture competition (1999) Marco Casagrande and his then partner Sami Rintala were invited to the Venice Biennial 2000.
 The New York Times reporter chose their project "60 Minute Man" as his personal favorite in the Biennale.
 In the project Casagrande & Rintala had planted on oak forest in an abandoned barge on top of 60 minutes worth of composted human waste produced by the city of Venice.
 Casagrande's cross-over architectural work encompasses the realms of architecture, urban and environmental planning, environmental art, circuses and other artistic disciplines.

 In search for subconscious architecture, real reality and connection between the modern man and nature.
 He believes that one shall not be blindfolded by stress, the surroundings of economics, the online access to entertainment or information.
 What is real is valuable.

-Casagrande's works and teaching are moving freely in-between architecture, urban and environmental design and science, environmental art and circus adding up into cross-over architectural thinking of commedia dell'architettura, a broad vision of built human environment tied into social drama and environmental awareness.
+Casagrande's works and teaching are in-between architecture, urban and environmental design and science, environmental art and circus.
 There is no other reality than nature.

 Casagrande was nominated as the professor of ecological urban planning in the Taiwan based Tamkang University after the Treasure Hill project, in which Casagrande changed an illegal settlement of urban farmers into an experimental laboratory of environmental urbanism.
 The overhaul had mixed reactions from the community.
 In 2017, he was invited-professor at the ENSAV : École Nationale Supérieure d'Architecture de Versailles.

 Marco Casagrande is the laureate of the European Prize for Architecture 2013, CICA Award of the International Committee of Architectural Critics for conceptual and artistic architecture and UNESCO & Locus Foundation's Global Award for Sustainable Architecture 2015.